Kellie Waymire: Career

 In addition to her film and television work, Waymire was active in regional theater around the United States.
 She played the lead in A.R.
 Gurney's play Sylvia at San Diego's Old Globe Theatre in 1996.
 She appeared in a revival of the Noël Coward play Present Laughter at the Pasadena Playhouse in 1998, and in many other stage productions across the country.
 At the time of her death, she was starring as Anne in the stage adaptation of Kate Crackernuts at the 24th Street Theatre in Los Angeles.

 Death

 On November 13, 2003, Waymire died in her home in Venice, Los Angeles, California of cardiac arrest caused by an undiagnosed cardiac arrhythmia, likely related to mitral valve prolapse, a condition with which she had been diagnosed as a teenager.
 Her funeral was held on November 23, 2003, in West Milton, Ohio.

-On December 8, 2003, a public memorial was held at the Ralph Freud Playhouse, Macgowan Hall at UCLA.
+On December 8, 2003, a public memorial was held at the Ralph Freud Playhouse, housed in Macgowan Hall at UCLA.

-The Kellie Waymire Scholarship Fund was established in her honor.
+The Kellie Waymire Scholarship Fund, through the UC San Diego Foundation, was established in her honor.